teeworlds-domination/domination/readme.md

 Currently this mod is being developed by *Slayer* and *Fisico*.
 Originally it was written by *ziltoide* and *Oy*.
+Special thanks go to aQua for the dommain mapres.

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages